pulumi/pulumi/docs/design/deps.md

 * `latest` is the default version number (a.k.a., "tip").

 Although we're concerned with package references right now, we'll see soon that a similar reference scheme is used to address elements exported from a package, like a module, class, function, or variable.
-The package plus module uses the same grammar as above, however members inside of a module are followed by a `:`.
+The package part of the reference uses the above grammar, however members inside of it are preceded by a `:`.
 Furthermore, such references do not have version numbers.
-These references are not strictly URLs and must be interpreted by the Mu toolchain.
+These references are not strictly URLs and must be interpreted by the Mu toolchain:

+    MemberName = [ Protocol ] [ BaseURL ] NamePart MemberPart
+    MemberPart = ":" NamePart

-For example, to reference the `VM` class from a MuIL token -- assuming we have a dependency declared on `https://hub.mu.com/aws/ec2#^1.0.6` as shown above -- we would most likely say `aws/ec2:VM`.
-A fully qualified, but versionless, reference is also permitted, as in `https://hub.mu.com/aws/ec2:VM`, although this is less conventional.
+For example, to reference the `VM` class from a MuIL token -- assuming we have a dependency declared on `https://hub.mu.com/aws#^1.0.6` as shown above -- we would most likely say `aws:ec2/VM`.
+A fully qualified, but versionless, reference is also permitted, as in `https://hub.mu.com/aws:ec2/VM`, although this is less conventional.
-Sometimes the self-referential package plus module identifier `.` will be used as a short-hand, as in `.:VM`.
+The self-referential package plus module identifier `.` can be used to reference members in the current package.

-The way these URLs are resolved to physical MuPackages is discussed later on.
+The way these URLs are resolved to physical MuPackages is discussed later on in this document.

 ## Versions